Empirical Asset Pricing via Ensemble Gaussian Process Regression: Introduction

 The paper is organized as follows.
-Section~\ref{section_methodology} introduces the model framework and our ensemble learning method based on GPR.
+Section~\ref{section_methodology} introduces the model framework and our ensemble learning approach.
 Section~\ref{empirical_study} contains our empirical analysis.
 Section~\ref{section_conclusion} concludes.
-Appendix \ref{sec_app} contains background material on Gaussian processes.
+The appendix contains background material on Gaussian processes, on the kernel selection, and additional results.